Gardening is a delicate task.

 2. How and why to compost

 Composting is a great way to give back to the environment and your garden.
 Instead of throwing your grass clippings, coffee grinds or vegetable peelings in the trash, collect them and all of your natural food waste for your plants.
-You can buy a composting system or make one at home using household items .
+You can buy a composting system or make compost at home using household items .

 When you use compost in your garden it provides your plants with the microorganisms they need to be healthy.
 To ensure the compost will be effective, evenly spread a three-inch layer to the top of your soil .
 It will serve as a sort of protective insulation.
 Along with stimulating growth in your garden, composting can also help keep harmful insects away.